SummerSlam (2025): Main event matches

 In his final match at a SummerSlam, John Cena defended SmackDown's Undisputed WWE Championship against 2025 King of the Ring winner Cody Rhodes in a Street Fight in the main event of Night 2.

 At Night of Champions, the King and Queen of the Ring finals took place, with the winners receiving a match for the world championship of their respective brand at SummerSlam.
 The King of the Ring final was won by SmackDown's Cody Rhodes, while in the main event of Night of Champions, John Cena retained SmackDown's Undisputed WWE Championship; this confirmed that Rhodes would challenge Cena for the title at SummerSlam, setting up a rematch from the main event of Night 2 of WrestleMania 41 where Cena had controversially defeated Rhodes to win the title.
-During the contract signing on the July 18 episode of SmackDown, Cena feigned that he was not ready to defend the title and refused signing the contract so that he would not have to face Rhodes at SummerSlam, after which, a brawl ensued which ended with Rhodes forcing Cena to sign the contract and subsequently then revealed the fine print, which was that their match would be a Street Fight.
+During the contract signing on the July 18 episode of SmackDown, Cena feigned that he was not ready to defend the title and refused signing the contract so that he would not have to face Rhodes at SummerSlam, after which, a brawl ensued which ended with Rhodes forcing Cena to sign the contract and subsequently then revealed the fine print; which was that their match would be a Street Fight.
 On the final SmackDown before SummerSlam, Cena seemingly turned face, stating that Rhodes's actions knocked sense into him and that he should have never turned heel.

 CM Punk challenged Gunther for Raw's World Heavyweight Championship in the main event of Night 1.

-On the July 14 episode of Raw, a gauntlet match was held to determine who would face Gunther for the World Heavyweight Championship at SummerSlam.
-The match was won by CM Punk.
+On the July 14 episode of Raw, a gauntlet match was held to determine the number one contender for the brand's World Heavyweight Championship against reigning champion Gunther at SummerSlam.
+The match was ultimately won by CM Punk, who vowed to win the championship at the event.